Requirements for the Ph.D.

 Advancement to Candidacy

-This is primarily, but not necessarily, a formality; a form is filled out, and sent to the Graduate School.
-It takes place after you have met all degree requirements, except for the dissertation.
+This is primarily a formality; a form is filled out, and sent to the Graduate School.
+It takes place after the student has met all degree requirements above (comps, orals and language exam), except for the dissertation.

 Students who have Advanced to Candidacy are regarded by the Graduate School as working independently on their dissertations.
-Tuition Scholarships for such students are limited to nine credits per semester; these must consist of nine credits of MAT 699, unless otherwise approved by the Graduate Studies Director.
+Tuition Scholarships for such students are limited to nine credits per semester; these must consist of six credits of MAT 699 (Dissertation Research) as well as a topics course, unless otherwise approved by the Graduate Studies Director.

 One can petition to extend this time limit, provided the petition is endorsed by the Graduate Studies Director.
 The Department, and/or the Graduate School may require evidence that the student is still properly prepared for the completion of work.
 In particular, the student may be required to pass a new Oral Preliminary Examination in order to be permitted to continue work.

-The Graduate School requires that students who withdraw (that is, who are registered during one semester and do not register for the following semester) must apply for readmission to resume their graduate work at Stony Brook.
-You should note that the time limitations are suspended only for students who are on official Leave of Absence.
+Maintenance of Matriculation: The Graduate School requires that students who withdraw (that is, who are registered during one semester and do not register for the following semester) must apply for readmission to resume their graduate work at Stony Brook.
+Students should note that the time limitations are suspended only for students who are on official Leave of Absence.

-If you find it necessary to interrupt your matriculation, you may ask the Graduate Studies Director to seek approval from the Graduate School for a Leave of Absence for one year (this can be renewed for a second year).
-You should however be aware that, after a Leave of Absence, you will need to be readmitted to the Graduate School; the conditions for readmission should be stated in the Leave of Absence Form.
+If a student finds it necessary to interrupt their matriculation, they may ask the Graduate Studies Director to seek approval from the Graduate School for a Leave of Absence for one year (this can be renewed for a second year).
+The student should however be aware that, after a Leave of Absence, they will need to be readmitted to the Graduate School; the conditions for readmission should be stated in the Leave of Absence Form.

 The Dissertation